globus-labs/slack_news_bot/README.md

 Go here and install [globus-newsie](https://github.com/apps/globus-newsie).
 Then note the **Install ID** which is at the end of the url of the configure page: https://github.com/settings/installations/**9548427**.

-You'll need to set as an env variable
+Here are the env variabels you need to set

 ```
 GH_APP_ID = 67866
 GH_APP_INSTALL_ID = .....
+GH_REPO = ....
 ```

 Get the .pem from Max and put it at